 In South Africa, there are legal requirements in place to regulate rental deposits.
 The Rental Housing Act of 1999 governs the rental market and provides guidelines for both landlords and tenants regarding rental deposits.

 According to the Act, a landlord is allowed to request a rental deposit from the tenant, but there are certain limitations on the amount that can be charged.
-The Regulations to the Act specifies that the deposit should not exceed an amount equivalent to two months’ rent.
+The Regulations to the Act specify that the deposit should not exceed an amount equivalent to two months’ rent.

 How much can a landlord charge for a rental deposit?